ManApart/quest-command/notes.md

 - Skills/commands unlock based on attribute level
 - Show only unlocked commands in help, etc
 - Create cheat/debug commands to level up etc

+#### Morality

+Morality/infamy system
+- Morality based on what the player does good or bad, regardless of being noticed/caught
+- Fame/Infamy based on deeds that you’ve done.
+The more witnessed/bigger deal the more fame/infamy
+- Morality is carried by the player
+- Fame is based on value for current location + an average of all other locations

 ### Story